Agreeing adjustments

 This is reflective of our ethos and our core Scouts values, which are integrity, respect, care, belief and cooperation.

-Where volunteers are resistant to making reasonable adjustments, it’s important to look into why this is and whether this highlights a training or development need.
+Where volunteers are resistant to making reasonable adjustments, it’s important to look into why this is and whether this highlights a learning or development need.
 This should be responded to via line management.
 For further information, please contact the Support Centre.